fzipi/jis-talk/PITCHME.md

 Note:

-"Secure and apply operational discipline to automation scripts.”
-“Treat automation code, scripts, recipes, formation scripts and other such infrastructure and platform artifacts as valuable source code with specific additional risk.
-Therefore, use source-code-type controls including audit, protection, digital signatures, change control and version control to protect all such infrastructure and platform artifacts,” according to the report.
+"Secure and apply operational discipline to automation scripts."
+"Treat automation code, scripts, recipes, formation scripts and other such infrastructure and platform artifacts as valuable source code with specific additional risk.
+Therefore, use source-code-type controls including audit, protection, digital signatures, change control and version control to protect all such infrastructure and platform artifacts," according to the report.

 ---